ioBroker/ioBroker.docs/docs/en/intro/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/intro/README.md
-hash: rT6+7YFFaqlLKu60Z+UiKSTbacwuZzSym1Rqe544mCw=
+hash: CPVoZ1Kk4lwNc3YB1GjGxDsiZgb5zVPN5QjvJz6q8s0=
 ---
 ** This documentation is the central reference for all ioBroker users: **

 ## Page structure
 This page was created in a ***responsive design*** .
-This means that it is displayed differently for optimal readability depending on the resolution of the display of the reader (PC / tablet / mobile phone).
+This means that it is displayed differently depending on the resolution of the display of the reader (PC / tablet / mobile phone) for optimal readability.

 With low (effective) resolutions, operating elements are partially hidden in order to make space for the main window.

 It is therefore possible that the current display differs from the screenshots.

 ### Different menus
-To get the best possible overview, there are a total of three different menus:
+In order to get the greatest possible overview, there are a total of three different menus:

 ![Side menus](../../de/intro/media/Seite_numbers.png)